The Challenge

 The Outcomes

-- The Trove API version 3.0.
-V3.0 will remain in Beta until v2.0 is retired in February 2024.
+- use Trove API version 3.0, which will remain in Beta until version 2.0 is retired in February 2024

-- Download citations from a Trove list for upload into BibTeX or EndNote.
+- download citations from a Trove list for upload into BibTeX or EndNote

-- Bulk download search results and manage downloads in Trove account.
+- bulk download search results and manage downloads in Trove account.

-- New outreach process developed for sharing how researchers use Trove, with 3 features completed: Endometriosis in the Australian media by Erin Bradshaw, Monash University, Australian ocean histories and the magic of Trove by Ann Elias, Professor Art History and Visual Culture and Member Environment Institute, The University of Sydney, and Don’t crowd for netball history: researching netball and other sports on Trove by Rob Hess, Adjunct Professor Institute for Health and Sport, Victoria University and Heritage Consultant.
+- Don’t crowd for netball history: researching netball and other sports on Trove by Rob Hess, Adjunct Professor Institute for Health and Sport, Victoria University and Heritage Consultant.
 Netball Victoria.